-^{} Administrative investigations completed includes all formal investigations and direct actions that resulted in or could have resulted in an adverse action.
+\ Administrative investigations completed includes all investigations and direct actions that resulted in or could have resulted in an adverse action.
 These numbers do not include background investigations, Equal Employment Opportunity investigations or progressive discipline of minor misconduct that did not result in an adverse action against an employee.

-- Adverse action taken refers to a Notice of Adverse Action being served to an employee after a formal or informal investigation (Direct Action) was completed.
-Direct adverse action taken refers to a Notice of Adverse Action being served to an employee without the completion of a formal investigation.
-These numbers include rejecting employees during their probation periods. - No adverse action taken refers to cases in which formal administrative investigations were completed and it was determined that no adverse action was warranted or taken against the employees. - Resigned or retired pending adverse action refers to employees who resigned or retired prior to being served with an adverse action.
+\\ Adverse action taken refers to a notice of adverse action being served to an employee after an investigation (direct action) was completed.
+Direct adverse action taken refers to a notice of adverse action being served to an employee without the completion of an investigation.
+These numbers may include rejecting employees during their probation periods.

+\\\ No adverse action taken refers to cases in which an administrative investigation were completed and it was determined that no adverse action was warranted or taken against the employees.

+\\\\ Resigned or retired pending adverse action refers to employees who resigned or retired prior to being served with an adverse action.
 Note that DDS reports these as completed investigations.